Custom-made Hindu pilgrimage tour of lower Mustang during the monsoon

 History of Tukuche

-Tukche has a rich history; in the 18th century, one of the village headmen convinced the Shah king to allow his villages and clansmen fight along with them as soldiers rather than "slaved Bhutias" as demanded by the King.
-Back then there were warrior clans and the middle and high hills Tibeto Burman ethnic group, also known as Bhutia – were considered slavable.
+Tukche has a rich history; in the 18th century, one of the village headmen convinced the Shah king to allow his villages and clansmen fight along with them as soldiers rather than “slaved Bhutias” as demanded by the King.
+Back then there were warrior clans and the middle and high hills Tibeto Burman ethnic group, also known as Bhutia – were considered slaveble.
 The headman Kaluram Sherchan also played a vital role in their conquest of a part of Tibet with intelligence from their decades of trade with Tibet.
 His inside knowledge allowed the Nepalese army to take over a town with ease, which impressed the King, who granted him anything he wished for.
 Kaluram, in turn, proposed to be a tax collector in his region and the King would be paid an annual royalty as tax; the Kali Gandaki region used to trade with Tibet and India.
 Kaluram was granted his wish, and this turned the fortunes of his family and descendants.
 His family is now one of the most affluent in Nepal and overseas as well.
-They were and still are known as "Thakali Subba".

 We walked around Tukche village admiring the whitewashed houses and cobblestone footpath, apple and apricot orchards.
 We had lunch and drove back to Marpha.